Definition of Mean Example

-Hence, the mean weekly return would be -1.37% dividing the same by 9 will yield -0.15% average return for XYZ stock.
+Hence, the mean weekly return would be -1.37%, dividing the same by 9 will yield a -0.15% average return for XYZ stock.

 Mean Example -2

-Suhas is the MD of Vatsal enterprises and he is seeing that his sales are variable for every month and he wants to know the average quarterly sales and wants to identify the quarter in which the sales are the most.
+Suhas is the MD of Vatsal enterprises, and he sees that his sales are variable for every month and he wants to know the average quarterly sales and wants to identify the quarter in which the sales are the most.

 Below are the monthly sales data extracted from accounting software.
 You are required to compute the quarterly arithmetic average.